mnemnion/loon/notes/lun.md

 ##Keywords and Method Calls

 Clu will make extensive use of keywords, as any language does which provides them.
 Lun can call and use keywords natively, employing the same `:keyword` syntax as is familiar.
-This is of course a collision with method calls, and we resolve this in the same fashion as in Clu: `class@method()` calls a method and is equivalent to `class:method` in Lua.
+This is of course a collision with method calls, and we resolve this in the same fashion as in Clu: `class@method()` calls a method and is equivalent to `class:method()` in Lua.

+This is chunky.
+The reason is that typographically `:` is punctuation while `@` is not, we are practically forced to pronounce it.
+To apologize for this, `@` can be used as equivalent to `self` and `@method` to `self.method(self)` within method definitions.

+This is similar to usage in Moonscript also.
+Moonscript provides an object system, which Lun intends not to do, at least not initially.
+There's a strange tension between prototyping and inheritance, where neither one is powerful enough.
+If stuck with prototyping, the temptation is to build inheritance.
+We should resist this, and build a properly flexible object system instead.

+Perhaps our CLOS should be Cluster: The Clu System for Table Extension and Representation.

 ##Equality and Assignment